TheRetiredToddler/YouTube-Playlist-Link-Collector/README.md

 If you want the video titles and links (title above link format), run:

-	python collect.py <link to playlist> --wt t	("wt" stands for "with title" & "t" for true)
+	python collect.py <link to playlist> -wt	("wt" stands for "with title")

 Notes: